 An innovative culture and ongoing focus on improvement directly impacts your talent — the talent you’ve invested in and want to retain and the new talent you want to attract.
 If you’re working with disconnected legacy systems, clunky manual processes, and data your teams don’t trust, your best people are going to look elsewhere, and you’ll be challenged to replace them.

-Also consider that your customers have already gone through, or will soon go through, their own digital transformation journey.
-And these customers will demand your organization be ready to communicate in real time.
+Also, consider that your customers and suppliers have already gone through, or will soon go through, their own digital transformation journey.
+And these business partners will demand your organization be ready to communicate in real time.
 If you’re not capable, they’ll find others who are.

 What does digital transformation success look like?

 What does success look like?
 Availability of information to set metrics and optimize and improve the organization.
 Moving closer to a single source of truth at the speed at which the business needs to operate.
-Accurate, reliable data to support strategic and operational decisions and meet customer requirements.
+Accurate, reliable data to support operational and strategic decisions and meet customer requirements.
 More resilient processes.
 Better careers for your people.
 Improved competitiveness.

 Ultimately, digital transformation is a spectrum of opportunity, and the value you get out of your journey depends on your willingness to invest and embrace change.
+It also sets the foundation for adopting advanced technologies like AI in the future, which will open the doors to further opportunity and innovation.
 But one thing is certain: Digital transformation is a journey your organization can no longer afford to ignore.